-The role of radical prostatectomy in patients with prostate cancerFebruary 14th, 2013 in Cancer /
+The role of radical prostatectomy in patients with prostate cancerFebruary 14, 2013 in Medicine & Health / Cancer

 Even in the presence of screening, there is benefit to radical prostatectomy (RP) in prostate cancer patients, however, the benefit is limited to a subgroup of patients and can take years to become evident according to a study published February 14 in the Journal of the National Cancer Institute.